 How and why do species assemble in space and time?
 These questions are foundational to community ecology and provide the overarching framework for my research program.
-I use rigorous observational and experimental field studies, complemented by targeted laboratory and greenhouse experiments, to answer fundamental questions about the ways that human-mediated environmental change (e.g., invasive species, land use changes, urbanization, climate change, etc.) and natural environmental gradients (e.g., latitude, elevation, nutrient subsidies, isolation, microhabitats, temperature, etc.) affect the composition and structure of organismal communities and the ecological functions they perform.
+I use rigorous observational and experimental field studies, complemented by targeted laboratory and greenhouse experiments, to answer fundamental questions about the ways that human-mediated environmental change (e.g., invasive species, land use changes, urbanization, climate change, etc.) and natural environmental gradients (e.g., nutrient subsidies, disturbances, latitude, etc.) affect the composition and structure of communities and the ecological functions they perform.

 I am currently a Hakai Institute postdoctoral scholar in the Reynolds Lab at Simon Fraser University.
 I’m the lead investigator of the terrestrial invertebrate component of the 100 Islands Project: a multidisciplinary subsidized island biogeography study taking place on British Columbia’s beautiful central coast.
 Invertebrates – insects, spiders, snails, slugs, and other creepy-crawlies – perform critical functions in all terrestrial ecosystems.
 On the 1600+ islands along BC’s central coast, invertebrates decompose seaweed wrack, pollinate endemic plants, and provide important food sources for breeding birds and small mammals.
 Understanding why some invertebrates exist on certain islands and others don’t can provide important insights into island food webs, and this information can be used to inform decisions about biodiversity conservation and monitoring.